Zetifi/.github/.github/PULL_REQUEST_TEMPLATE.md

 <!-- Please describe the tests that you ran to verify your changes. -->

+## How will you roll back on failure?

+- [ ] Git checkout to the previous release and re-run deployment
+- [ ] Fail forward or hot fix
+- [ ] Other, please describe

 ## Checklist:

 - [ ] My code follows the style guidelines of this project